Reba McEntire is getting personal.

 "Mama had to be in the video," Reba says.
 "She was and still is the glue to our family.
 Without a doubt, the ranch wouldn't be what it is today without her.
 She was the partner, bookkeeper, No. 1 hired hand, cook, my best friend and as I said, the glue.
 So many times things could have gone south, but she held us all together."

-Reba is turning over a new leaf in 2016, with her divorce from Narvel Blackstock officially finalized last month.
+Reba is turning over a new leaf in 2016, with her divorce from Narvel Blackstockofficially finalized

 "Thanks for all of those sweet messages," Reba commented on her Facebook page.
 "Narvel and I are friends.
 We have always been."